4 From Arts & Sciences Head Abroad

 Carla Barnes, Caleb Cash, Kaevyn Maple and Malik White-Williams are among the 15 Texas Tech University students awarded nearly $50,000 in scholarships from the Benjamin A. Gilman International Scholarship Program.
 Winners were published June 10 at Texas Tech Today.

 "We are very proud of our Gilman scholarship recipients—this year and every year," said Sukant Misra, vice provost for Texas Tech University's International Affairs.
 "The Gilman Scholarship Program provides students who may not otherwise participate the opportunity to study abroad.
-Promotion of the Gilman scholarship is one way we support diversity and inclusion as we implement education abroad programs for Red Raiders."
+Promotion of the Gilman scholarship is one way we support and implement education abroad programs for Red Raiders."

 Arts & Sciences' Gilman Scholars for summer 2019 are destined for Prague, Amman, Seoul and Dublin: